Bug report #15780

 I will try to install QGIS 2.18 on another machine and try both large and simple project files, using the main screen and a separate external monitor screen.
 I will report the results shortly.

-#3 Updated by Klas Karlsson almost 3 years ago
+#3 Updated by Klas Karlsson over 3 years ago

 (Might be unrelated)